JAGANBALUSAMY/CODEARC/manual.md

 ### Data Handling

-CodeX does not store any user data on the server except for:
+CODEARC does not store any user data on the server except for:

 - Display names
 - User IDs